Why is a Business Continuity Plan important?

 Benefits of a Business Continuity Plan

 Having a robust business continuity plan is critical to your business.
+Whether you are an established enterprise or exploring startup business loans to launch your venture, planning for unforeseen disruptions is essential.
 Here are some of the benefits of a Business Continuity Plan:

 - Minimised downtime: Reduces the operational downtime during disruptions.